-Luoma, J.B. & LeJeune, J.T. (in press).
+Luoma, J.B. & LeJeune, J.T.
+(2020).
 Incorporating Affective Science into ACT to Treat Highly Self-Critical and Shame Prone Clients.
 In M. E. Levin, M. P. Twohig & J. Krafft (Eds.), Innovations in ACT.
 Oakland, CA: New Harbinger.

 Luoma, J.B., Davis, A. K., Watts, R., & McCracken, L. (2020).
 Integrating contextual behavioral science with research on psychedelic assisted therapy: introduction to the special section.
 Journal of Contextual Behavioral Science, 15, 207-209.

 Watts, R., & Luoma, J.B.
 (2020).
 The use of the psychological flexibility model to support psychedelic assisted therapy.
 Journal of Contextual Behavioral Science, 15, 92-102.

 LeJeune, J.T., & Luoma, J.B.
 (2019).
 Values in Therapy: A Clinician’s Guide to Helping Clients Explore Values, Increase Psychological Flexibility, and Live a More Meaningful Life .
 New Harbinger: Oakland, CA.